In this article

 How to claim business credit card interest as a tax deduction

-To claim your business credit card interest as a deduction on your tax return, follow these steps:
+To claim your business credit card interest as a deduction on your income tax return, follow these steps:

 Keep your receipts